patriciaschaffer/patriciaschaffer/research/README.md

 ## Project Structure

+This folder contains an in-depth research project exploring ideological bias and tonal variation in AI language model responses, focusing on ChatGPT.
+It includes experimental data, detailed analysis, and final conclusions.

+## Project Structure

+- `/data`
+  Raw and processed data collected during experiments.
+  - `matrices.md` — Specific data matrices used or derived in analysis.
+  - `raw.md` —  Raw notes, transcripts, or logs from the data collection process.

+- `/docs`
+  Core documentation sections broken down into modular markdown files:
+  - `introduction.md` — Background and motivation
+  - `methodology.md` — Experimental design and procedures
+  - `analysis.md` — Detailed thematic and statistical analysis
+  - `appendix.md` — Technical notes and anomalies
+  - `conclusions.md` — Summary of findings and reflections

+- `/outputs`
+  Final compiled reports and summaries, including `final_report.md`.

+## How to Navigate

+Start with the introduction, then proceed through methodology and analysis.
+The appendix provides technical details and anomaly descriptions.
+The outputs folder contains the polished report that synthesizes all findings.

 ---

-## Usage

-- Raw prompt/response pairs can be found in the `data/raw/` folder.
-- Detailed linguistic and sentiment analyses are available in `matrices.md` and `analysis.md`.
-- The final report (`final_report.md`) synthesizes quantitative data and qualitative insights.
-- To reproduce or extend the analysis, follow the methods described in `methodology.md`.

----

 ## Key Findings

-- **Temperature Effects:** Lower temperature (0.7) prompts more cautious, hedged language; higher temperature (1.0) generates more confident and rhetorically focused responses.
+- Lower temperature (0.7) prompts yield more cautious, hedged language; higher temperature (1.0) produces more confident, rhetorically focused responses.
-- **Bias Patterns:** “Pro” stances tend to be framed warmly and affirmatively, while “critical” stances often hedge more and concede to opposing views, indicating subtle model bias toward inclusive, collectivist values.
+- Pro-stances are framed warmly and affirmatively, while critical stances tend to hedge and concede opposing views, suggesting subtle model bias toward inclusive values.
-- **Prompt Framing:** The wording of prompts, especially modal verbs like “might,” significantly affects neutrality and response tone.
+- Prompt wording, especially modal verbs (e.g., “might”), strongly influences neutrality and tone.
-- **Lexical and Structural Markers:** Pronoun choice, vocabulary, and argument sequencing vary systematically by stance and temperature.
+- Pronoun choice, vocabulary, and argument sequencing systematically vary by stance and temperature.
-- **Methodological Notes:** Prompt design and session setup (including VPN use) critically impact response quality and consistency.
+- Session setup and prompt design, including VPN use, critically impact response consistency and quality.

 ---